EUDAT-GEF/GEF/README.md

 ### Community Administrators<a name="community_admins"></a>

 GEF Community Administrators are meant to be designated by a scientific community to be the owners of its GEF services.
 Community Admins therefore can create new GEF services, run jobs and view the job history.
-Users who are to become Community Admins need to be assigned this role by a GEF Superadmin.
+Users who are to become Community Admins need to be assigned this role by a GEF Superadmin and require a B2ACCESS account.

 ### Community Members<a name="community_members"></a>